awsdocs/amazon-sagemaker-developer-guide/doc_source/augmented-manifest.md

 1. Provide a name for the training job\.
 The name must be unique within an AWS Region in an AWS account\.
 It can have 1 to 63 characters\.
 Valid characters: a\-z, A\-Z, 0\-9, and \. : \+ = @ \_ % \- \(hyphen\)\.

 1. Choose the algorithm that you want to use\.
-For information about supported built\-in algorithms, see [Use Amazon SageMaker Built\-in Algorithms ](algos.md)\.
+For information about supported built\-in algorithms, see [Use Amazon SageMaker built\-in algorithms](algos.md)\.
 If you want to use a custom algorithm, make sure that it is compatible with Pipe mode\.

 1. \(Optional\) For **Resource configuration**, either accept the default values or, to reduce computation time, increase the resource consumption\.